mckennapsean/dissertation/content/07-reflect.md

 although this could be an effect of novelty or self-reporting on engagement.

-## Evaluation for Visual Narrative Flow
+### Evaluation for Visual Narrative Flow

 To study how different flow-factors of visual narrative flow affect readers' engagement, we conducted a larger scale crowdsourced study with 240 participants using Amazon Mechanical Turk.

-### Study Conditions and Hypotheses

 We selected four conditions to study in detail.
 We identified two baseline conditions, one with only text and another with only static visuals, to first see if there is a measurable benefit to scrolling stories with visualization or with animation.
 Lastly, we included a stepper narrative flow to explore measuring the difference in engagement we witnessed in the exploratory studies.
 Specifically, our conditions were:

 - _text_: a text-only story (baseline 1)
 - _visual_: text paired with static visual images (baseline 2)
 - _stepper_: text paired with visualizations and animated transitions via a stepper
 - _scroller_: text paired with visualizations and animated transitions via a continuous scroller

 For the two baseline conditions, we hypothesized that the inclusion of